MKme/ResQ/README.md

 You can manually review the hits and plot them one by one in Google Maps or any other map software or you can do them all at once.

-To review ALL the hits recorded from SD card- download the datalog.txt file, change to CSV extension, remove the uneeded columns (only need MAC, Lat and Long) upload to Google maps as done here https://www.youtube.com/watch?v=SLMzhOoA29M
+To review ALL the hits recorded from SD card on a map (all at once):

+1. Download the datalog.txt file, change to CSV extension, Add column headers above the LAT, LONG and MAC saying LAT, LONG and MAC :)

+2. Remove the uneeded columns like time and RSSI

+3. Upload to Google maps as done here https://www.youtube.com/watch?v=SLMzhOoA29M

-You can then see all the MAC addresses plotted on a map!
+Now You can then see all the MAC addresses plotted on a map- HANDY!

 <img src="https://github.com/MKme/ResQ/blob/master/Photos/MAP%20Success%208-30-2020%20Test%20.png" width="700"/>